With a conflict over Iran looming, Israel sends a new envoy for the post-Trump era

 Biden could also try to jump-start a return to the deal or broach an interim agreement over Israel’s objections, but would have only a short window to do so before Iran is preoccupied with its own elections this year, said Cailin Birch, a global economist with the Economist Intelligence Unit.

 Biden has “been unequivocal in his stance that he’d like to reengage with Iran and he sees an imperfect deal as less dangerous” than no deal at all, Birch said.
-“But the timeline is very constrained and it’s a big ask for Iran.”
+“But the timeline is very constrained and it’s a big ask for Iran.

 “It just feels unrealistic that something would happen in the next couple months,” she said.